aspectran/aspectran.github.io/pages/info.md

 ## History of Aspectran

 The development of Aspectran was started in March 2008, but it was first published on September 1th 2015.
 The name Aspectan was created in July 2012 and it is a combination of Aspect and Translet.
-Aspectran is a lightweight framework developed to replace the conceptually complex Spring Framework.
-The Spring Framework is still widely used as an alternative to EJB, but soon Aspectran will become the next runner.